p1-tech/qumulo-terraform-oci/README.md

 - The Secrets Vaults for the cluster and persistent storage must be in the same region as the cluster.
 - You must use a precreated dynamic group and identity policy created in the home region for the cluster.
 Set `create_dynamic_group_and_identity_policy` to `false` in `terraform.tfvars`.
 Follow the instruction in the [Prerequisites](#prerequisites) section 4.B to create the dynamic group and identity policy.

+## Using a Swing Pool to change node types
+A swing pool is deployed to create a set of nodes outside the main pool for the purpose of making changes that require a complete replacement of the running nodes.
+When the swing pool is enabled three additional nodes of the same type as the existing pool will be created.
+Then the node count can be reduced to zero to clear the existing nodes.
+Then a new set of nodes can be created allowing a change in the node type.
+When this is complete, the swing nodes can be removed from the cluster.

+### Important nodes about using a swing pool
+- Performing this process will cause the Floating IP addresses to change.
+The Floating IP addresses are tied to the node creation process, so setting the node count to 0 will delete the existing Floating IP addresses.
+- This process should be done during an outage window.
+There will be a disruption of client access while this is performed.
+- Do not use this process on a single node cluster, increase cluster size to at least 3 nodes prior to performing this process.
+- Do not provision the swing pool during the intial creation of a cluster.

+### Process of modifying a cluster using a swing pool

+- Ensure you have suffient instance capacity to deploy three additional nodes of the current instance type (five additional nodes if converting a single node cluster)
+- Confirm that Floating IP count is 63 or fewer
+- Do not attempt to convert intance types from Standard to DenseIO or back, this will corrupt the cluster
+- Ensure that the specified QFS version matchs that of the existing nodes

+#### Step 1 - Create and join the swing pool

+This step deploys three (or five if converting a single node cluster) new instances of the existing type and joins them to the cluster

+- Set the variables `create_swing_pool` and `provision_swing_pool` to true
+- Apply the terrform stack - **This will cause a quorum event**

+#### Step 2 - Evict the existing nodes from the main pool

+This step evicts the original nodes from the cluster

+- Set the `q_cluster_node_count` to 0
+- Apply the terraform stack - **This will cause a quorum event**

+#### Step 3 - Decomission the existing nodes

+This step destroys the original nodes

+- Set the variable `hazardous_swing_ops` and `configure_on_swing_pool` to true
+- Set the `q_node_count` to 0
+- Apply the terraform stack

+#### Step 4 - Create and join the new nodes to the main pool

+This step creates the new nodes and joins them to the cluster

+- Remove the variable `hazardous_swing_ops`
+- Make node configuration changes in terraform and set `q_cluster_node_count` and `q_node_count` to the desired values
+- Apply the terraform stack - **This will cause a quorum event**

+#### Step 5 - Evict the swing nodes from the cluster

+This step evicts the swing nodes from the cluster

+- Remove the variable `configure_on_swing_pool`
+- Set `provision_swing_pool` to `false`
+- Apply the terraform stack - **This will cause a quorum event**

+#### Step 6 - Decomission the swing nodes

+This step destroys the swing nodes

+- Set `create_swing_pool` to `false`
+- Apply the terraform stack

+#### Step 7 - Complete the process

+This step removes the swing pool variables from the tfvars file

+- Remove the variables `provision_swing_pool` and `create_swing_pool`

 ## Support

 For issues beyond the scope of this module: